23ewrdtf/Raspberry-Pi-Robot/README.md

 Put an empty file called ssh with no extension onto the boot partition, this will enable ssh at first boot.
 No need for screen and keyboard.

-Connect to the SSH and run below command.
-You can get the IP address from IP scanner.
-If you run Raspberry Pi zero you need a screen and a keyboard to confugure wifi unless someone can help me with that.
+Put a file called wpa_supplicant.conf on boot partition.
+See https://github.com/tretos53/Raspberry-Pie for details.

+Connect to pi using putty, you can find you pis IP address usinc IP scanner.

 Enable camera using command below and reboot.